-Only in Lexington.
+Only in the Big Blue Nation could an 88-44 shellacking of a Drexel team that it seemed may struggle in the Mid-South Conference turn into a confettistrewn, music-blasting celebra- Only in Lexington.
 Only at Kentucky.

-Only in the Big Blue Nation could an 88-44 shellacking of a Drexel team that it seemed may struggle in the Mid-South Conference turn into a confetti-strewn, music-blasting celebration

-North Carolina.
+This isn't to downplay the feat accomplished on Monday night in Rupp Arena, when Kentucky won its 2000th game and, more importantly, got there before North Carolina.
 It's a major deal.
 It's even more impressive that after taking 67 years to win the first thousand, the second came in a mere 40.
 So on a night when many of us in Eastern Kentucky were relegated to gathering around a battery-powered radio, the celebration in Central Kentucky was on.

-(See CATS, page two)

-Justice leads Valley over Betsy Layne by STEVE LeMASTER SPORTS EDITOR

-BETSY LAYNE - Visiting Shelby Valley rolled past Betsy Layne Tuesday evening at the Dome, defeating the Bobeats 76-53 in the 15th Region matchup.
+(See CATS, page two) Justice leads Valley over Betsy Layne by STEVE LeMASTER BETSY LAYNE - Visiting Shelby Valley rolled past Betsy Layne Tuesday evening at the Dome, defeating the Bobcats 76-53 in the 15th Region matchup.
 Senior guard Elisha Justice led Shelby Valley to the win with 25 points, 10 rebounds, eight assists and seven steals.

-Shelby Valley improved to 5-0 while Betsy Layne dropped to 4-3.

-Justice was one of four Shelbert

-.
-Justice was one of four Shelby

-0 while Betsy Layne dropped to 4-3.

-Justice was one of four Shelby Valley players to reach double figures in the scoring column.
+Shelby Valley improved to 5-0 while Betsy Layne dropped to Justice was one of four Shelby Valley players to reach double figures in the scoring column.
 Tyler Newsome followed with 21 points for the Wildcats.
 Ashley Hatfield had 11 points and Taylor Newsome contributed 10 for the winning team.
 Shelby Valley went out in front early, outscoring Betsy Layne 18-7 in the opening quarter.
 The Wildcats led 32-20 at the intermission then pulled away in the second half.

-Shelby Valley added to its lead in the third quarter, outscoring Betsy Layne 27-16 in the first leght minutes after hard Nathan Manhold Betsy Layne with a team-high 19 points.
+Shelby Valley added to its lead in the third quarter, outscoring Betsy Layne 27-16 in the first eight minutes after halftime.
+Junior guard/forward Nathan Martin led Betsy Layne with a team-high 19 points.
 Martin was the lone Betsy Layne player to reach double figures in the scoring column.
 Senior forward/center Colt Stumbo scored nine points and junior forward/center Casey Adkins added eight for the Bobcats.
 Bryce Adkins scored six points and Derek Tackett tossed in five for Betsy Layne in the loss.
 Stephen Johnson contributed four points for the Bobcats.
 Adam Howell and Andrew Roberts also scored for host Betsy Layne, connecting on one free throw apiece.

-Both Shelby Valley and Betsy Layne are gearing up to compete in the Kingdom of the Sun tournament at Ocala, Fla, beginning Dec.
-28. That same day, Betsy Layne will compete in the loss.
-General Research of the Pikeville Invitational Tournament at the East Kentucky Expo Center.
+Both Shelby Valley and Betsy Layne are gearing up to compete in holiday tournaments.
+Shelby Valley will compete in the Kingdom of the Sun tournament at Ocala, Fla., beginning Dec.
+28. That same day, Betsy Layne will face Woodford County in the opening round of the Pikeville Invitational Tournament at the East Kentucky Expo Center.